 I contracted my blood clots on a 13-hour flight from NYC to Delhi when I sat in the middle seat and didn’t get up and move around because I passed out asleep for about 5 hours.

 The risk occurs when you are sitting for longer than 2 hours without getting up.
-That means if you are one of those lucky people that fly first class and get to lay down and sleep, you don’t really have to be as concerned about sleeping for more than a couple of hours at a time.
+That means if you are one of those lucky people who fly first class and get to lay down and sleep, you don’t really have to be as concerned about sleeping for more than a couple of hours at a time.

 This means that really anyone traveling more than a couple of hours, whether by air, car, bus, or train, can be at risk for blood clots.
 I had a young friend contract clots on a long train ride where he didn’t move around.